africanproofs/apregister/README.md

 - Constructor-pinned identity registry (immutable, no admin override)
 - Open-source, MIT-licensed

+**Development methodology:** This repository is developed by Khosi Morafo using AI coding agents (Claude Code) under a review-then-commit workflow.
+All architectural decisions, contract changes, and deploys require explicit human approval.
+The contract's safety guarantees rest on the test suite, invariants, on-chain bytecode verification, and (forthcoming) third-party audit — not on authorship.

 **Security disclosure:** report vulnerabilities via Telegram DM to `@khosimorafo` (https://t.me/khosimorafo).
 Please do not open public issues for security-sensitive findings.

 ## License